heshanh/abn-laravel-package/README.md

-# GoFax SOAP PHP SDK
+# ABN Lookup Laravel Package

-This SDK provides simple access to the GoFax SOAP API.
+This SDK provides simple access to the ABN Lookup service.
 It currently handles the following requests

 - List SOAP functions
-- Get list of received faxes
-- Get fax data for a given fax
+- Search for an ABN

 ## Contents